LeslieVilla04/IOS101-Prework/README.md

 - Ability to mute messages not directed towards you
 - Voice channels and text channels are separated
 - One can have a different display names in different servers

+APP IDEA

+- I would like to create an online grocery shopping app, where the user can shop for their favorite items locally.
+The user would be able to search up an item and view local stores containing the item.
+Items can be added to a shopping cart or list (Items can be checked once acquired).
+I would also implement a system that allows user to plan their grocery store visits on a calendar and link their grocery lists to that specific day (or multiple days).
+A notifcation/alert system would also be implemented to remind the user regarding the grocery store visit.